nategphillips/rkr/README.md

-# rkr
+# rkradial

-A Python implementation of the Rydberg-Klein-Rees method.
+A Python implementation of the Rydberg-Klein-Rees method and radial Schrödinger equation.

 ## License and Copyright